Shenshu and Yulü

 The description dates to writings from the 1st and 2nd centuries AD, during the Eastern Han dynasty, and the attribution to the Classic of Mountains and Seas dating much earlier appears to be spurious.

 Early sources

-The earliest record of Shentu and Yulü occurs in a passage quoted from Shanhaijing (山海經; Classic of Mountains and Seas) in Wang Chong (d., c.
+The earliest record of Shenshu and Yulü occurs in a passage quoted from Shanhaijing (山海經; Classic of Mountains and Seas) in Wang Chong (d., c.
 97 AD)'s Lunheng (論衡, "Discourses in the Balance"), although the passage is not found in surviving recensions of the Shanhajing, and the attribution to the earlier work is disputed.